jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 Let's talk about the benefits of **JSON Web Tokens (JWT)** comparing it to **Simple Web Tokens (SWT)** and **Security Assertion Markup Language Tokens (SAML)**.

-As JSON is less verbose than XML, when it is encoded is size is also smaller; making JWT more compact than SAML.
+As JSON is less verbose than XML, when it is encoded its size is also smaller; making JWT more compact than SAML.
 This makes JWT a good choice to be passed in HTML and HTTP environments.

 Security-wise, SWT can only be symmetric signed by a shared secret using the HMAC algorithm.
 While JWT and SAML tokens can also use a public/private key pair in the form of a X.509 certificate to sign them.
 However, signing XML with XML Digital Signature without introducing obscure security holes is very difficult compared to the simplicity of signing JSON.